Baykar Bayraktar KALKAN

-Bayraktar VTOL KALKAN is a vertical take-off and landing (VTOL) unmanned aerial vehicle system developed by Baykar defense, and announced for the first time in 2019.
-Bayraktar VTOL is expected to be used in the drone-carrying Landing helicopter dock TCG Anadolu.
+Bayraktar KALKAN VTOL (Bayraktar KALKAN DİHA, "Kalkan", literally: "Skydagger") is a vertical take-off and landing (VTOL) unmanned aerial vehicle developed by Baykar defense technology as a versatile and flexible system specifically designed for intelligence, reconnaissance, and surveillance missions.
+It was announced for the first time in 2019.
+Bayraktar VTOL was initially intended to be used in the drone-carrying Landing helicopter dock TCG Anadolu.